 Rules for fully-vaccinated travellers also apply to those who have not been fully vaccinated if they;

 - are under 18 years old and a UK resident (with the exception of the pre return lateral flow test which only under 12’s are exempt from)

 - are taking part in a Covid-19 vaccine trial in the UK or the US

 - are English residents who cannot have a Covid-19 vaccine due to medical reasons and can show proof of a medical exemption from their doctor.

 Passenger Locator Form

 You will be required to complete the UK Passenger Locator Form online before you return.
-To submit the form, you will need to input the booking reference of your Day 2 test.

 What test do non-vaccinated travellers need to return from a country that is open for travel?

 Non-vaccinated travellers returning from non-red listed countries will still need to take the ‘Test to Return’ test, Day 2 PCR test and, additionally, Day 8 PCR test.
 They will also be required to self-isolate for 10 days upon returning to the UK.